fengyuruhui98/File/write/Daily/癸卯日志/February.md

 In the morning , I found my photo of the sunset down on the reeds.

 PS. bought the duck foods with Liuqing.

+# 23:59 Mon, Feb 20, 2023

+## Cost: ￥54.38 In: None
+>Rail way from hotel to the building & back ￥4.00
+>Pizza ￥16.78
+>Instant noodles ￥15.00

+## Daily
+F**k Liuye, son of bitch, the work is so hard.
+Morning, ate at the canteen of the hotel, then waited for Liuqing, f**k, then went first, he will leave at Wen, and I have to stay.
+It's really near to went outside to get something to ate, but ended nothing, the work is so boring and tired, and little money, f**k.

+PS.no talk with CHN.